Pinnacle-Networks/Pinnacle/docs/content/use_cases/text_vector_search.md

 :::note
-If you would like to use the production features of pinnacle, then you should set the relevant connections and configurations in a configuration file.
-Otherwise you are welcome to use "development" mode to get going with pinnacle quickly.
+If you would like to use the production features of Pinnacle, then you should set the relevant connections and configurations in a configuration file.
+Otherwise you are welcome to use "development" mode to get going with Pinnacle quickly.
 :::

 ```python